From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 • Unicast DNS maps each IP to one server.
 It is simple and affordable but creates latency for distant users and relies on slow DNS-layer failover.

 • Anycast DNS maps one IP to many servers across multiple locations.
-BGP routing delivers each query to the nearest POP, providing low latency, automatic failover, and DDoS dilution.
+BGP routing delivers each query to a selected POP, usually improving latency and giving routing-level failover and DDoS dilution.

-• Anycast failover happens at the network layer in seconds.
-Unicast failover depends on resolver timeouts and TTL expiry, which can take minutes.
+• Anycast failover happens at the network layer after BGP convergence.
+Unicast failover depends on resolver timeouts and, for record changes, TTL expiry, which can take minutes or longer.

-• For small, single-region sites, unicast is fine.
-For global audiences, high-availability requirements, or DDoS exposure, anycast is the clear choice.
+• For small, single-region sites, unicast can be fine.
+For global audiences, high-availability requirements, or DDoS exposure, managed anycast is usually the better choice.

-• DNScale's anycast network spans seven POPs across two autonomous systems, giving customers both global reach and EU-scoped DNS resolution.
+• DNScale's anycast network spans multiple POPs across two autonomous systems, giving customers both global reach and EU-scoped authoritative serving options.

 Further Reading